MohamedBader2024/Demand-Prediction-in-Retail/README.md

-# Demand-Prediction-in-Retail
+## Demand-Prediction-in-Retail
+## Feature-engineering-for-house-prices
 HI
 I'm Mohamed Badereldien, I'm a Data Scientist reach me at: mohamed.badereldien@gmail.com
-In this Jupyter notebook I want to demonstrate my knowledge and technical skills with regard of Data Science.
+In those Jupyter notebooks I want to demonstrate my knowledge and technical skills with regard of Data Science.